Database Seeding: What It Is, Methods, and Best Practices

 seedfast seed --scope "realistic e-commerce with 500 products and reviews"

 For production reference data (roles, feature flags), a version-controlled SQL file is still the right tool.
 The two work well together: run your reference seeds first, then let Seedfast fill in the rest around the data that's already there.
-You stop maintaining test data and start spending that time on the product you're actually building.
+You spend significantly less time maintaining test data and more time on the product you're actually building.

 In a pipeline, database seeding needs to be automated, fast, and isolated.
 No shared databases between parallel test runs, no manual "run this script first" steps, no fixtures drifting from the schema.
 For a full pipeline setup guide, see the CI/CD database seeding docs.